...

 The first step actually involves three parts: cleaning, masking and priming.
 In other words, to finish a deck correctly it must be started correctly.

 Wood decks have to be dry and clean.
 It is better to spray a solid wood surface than slats.
 This ensures the exposed surface is completely sealed.
 New decks made from treated lumber cannot be sprayed unless the wood has been exposed to the elements at least 6 to 8 months.
 Exposure allows oil/treatment to seep out from the wood to ensure a long-lasting, durable bonding.
+All seams and joints should be caulked or filled.
+Seams should then be sanded smooth.
+Screw holes should also be filled and sanded.

 After masking, thin wire Trim Tape is carefully pressed over the outer edge of the masking tape along the deck.
 After the final spraying, this wire tape is pulled to cut a smooth, clean edge.